 Updated: January 2022

 The North Atlantic right whale is one of the rarest whale species in the world.
-With 336 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.
+With fewer than 350 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.

 Frequently Asked Questions

 The most current population estimate is 340 as of the end of 2020.
 The population has been showing a decline since 2010 (Pace et al. 2017).
 Of the remaining right whale population, only about 100 are breeding females.

 Why is the species called the “right whale”?